-The control register on the AD7938/AD7939 is a 12-bit, write-only register.
-Data is written to this register using the $\overline{\text{CS}}$ and $\overline{\text{WR}}$ pins.
-The control register is shown below and the functions of the bits are described in Table 7.
-At power up, the default bit settings in the control register are all 0s.
+The control register on the AD7938-6 is a 12-bit, write-only register.
+Data is written to this register using the CS and WR pins.
+The control register is shown in Table 6 and the functions of the bits are described in Table 7.
+At power-up, the default bit settings in the control register are all 0s.
+When writing to the control register between conversions, ensure that CONVST returns high before the write is performed.